What does an antioxidant do?

 4. Glutathione

-Glutathione is a tripeptide naturally present in the body, known to be a very powerful antioxidant.
-It neutralizes free radicals and helps recycle other antioxidants like vitamin C and E. In cosmetics, improved and stable formulations of glutathione are used for its lightening and anti-aging effects.
+Glutathione is a tripeptide naturally present in the body, known as a powerful antioxidant.
+It neutralizes free radicals and helps recycle other antioxidants such as vitamins C and E. In cosmetics, improved and stable formulations of glutathione are used for its lightening and anti-aging effects.

 5. Coenzyme Q10 (Ubiquinone)

-Coenzyme Q10 is a naturally occurring molecule in the body that plays a key role in cellular energy production and antioxidant protection.
-It is often used in creams and serums for its ability to reduce free radical damage, improve skin elasticity, and diminish the appearance of wrinkles.
+Coenzyme Q10 is a naturally occurring molecule that plays a key role in cellular energy production and antioxidant protection.
+It is often used in creams and serums for its ability to reduce free radical damage, improve skin elasticity and diminish the appearance of wrinkles.

 6. Ferulic acid

-Ferulic acid is an antioxidant extracted from plants such as rice, oats or coffee.
-It is often used in combination with vitamin C and E to stabilize these vitamins and increase their antioxidant effectiveness.
-It helps neutralize free radicals and protect the skin from sun damage.
+Ferulic acid is an antioxidant extracted from plants such as rice, oats and coffee.
+It is often used in combination with vitamins C and E to stabilize these vitamins and increase their antioxidant effectiveness.
+It helps neutralize free radicals and protect the skin against sun damage.

 7. EGCG (Epigallocatechin Gallate)

-EGCG is the main polyphenol in green tea .
-It has very powerful antioxidant and anti-inflammatory properties.
+EGCG is the main polyphenol in green tea.
+It has powerful antioxidant and anti-inflammatory properties.
 Used in skin care, it helps reduce UV damage, soothe inflammation, and protect against premature skin aging.

 8. Plant stem cell extracts

-Plant stem cells are used for their restorative and antioxidant properties.
-For example, apple, argan or grape stem cell extracts contain natural antioxidants that protect the skin from environmental aggressions and promote cell renewal.
+Plant stem cells are used for their repairing and antioxidant properties.
+For example, apple, argan and grape stem cell extracts contain natural antioxidants that protect the skin from environmental aggressors and promote cell renewal.

 9. Astaxanthin

-Astaxanthin is a carotenoid extracted mainly from microalgae, which has a much higher antioxidant power than vitamin C or vitamin E. It protects cells against oxidative stress, helps improve skin elasticity and reduces wrinkles and age spots.
+Astaxanthin is a carotenoid extracted mainly from microalgae, which has far greater antioxidant power than vitamin C or vitamin E. It protects cells against oxidative stress, helps improve skin elasticity and reduces wrinkles and age spots.
+It protects cells against oxidative stress, helps improve skin elasticity and reduces wrinkles and age spots.

 10. Antioxidant peptides

 Peptides are small chains of amino acids that can stimulate collagen production and act as antioxidants.
-Some peptides have been developed to provide anti-aging effects while protecting the skin from free radical damage.
+Some peptides have been developed to offer anti-aging effects while protecting the skin against free radical damage.

 11. Fullerenes

 Fullerenes are carbon molecules with a unique ball-shaped structure.
-They have a powerful antioxidant effect and are able to neutralize a large amount of free radicals.
-Used in some high-tech cosmetic products, they are valued for their ability to penetrate deep into the skin and provide long-lasting protection against aging.
+They have a powerful antioxidant effect and are capable of neutralizing a large number of free radicals.
+Used in some high-tech cosmetics, they are valued for their ability to penetrate deep into the skin and provide long-lasting protection against ageing.

 12. Hydroxytyrosol

 Hydroxytyrosol is a powerful polyphenol extracted from olives.
 It is known for its strong antioxidant activity and anti-inflammatory properties.
-It helps protect the skin from free radical damage and improves skin elasticity.
+It helps protect the skin against free radical damage and improves skin elasticity.

 Conclusion

-Antioxidants are molecules that are essential to our health.
-Their role is to protect cells against damage caused by free radicals and to reduce oxidative stress .
-To benefit from their benefits, it is recommended to regularly consume foods rich in antioxidants such as fruits and vegetables, green tea, dark chocolate, and nuts.
-Adopting a diet rich in antioxidants is an effective way to strengthen our health and prevent cellular aging.
+Antioxidants are molecules essential to our health.
+Their role is to protect cells against damage caused by free radicals and to reduce oxidative stress.
+To reap their benefits, we recommend regular consumption of antioxidant-rich foods such as fruit and vegetables, green tea, dark chocolate and nuts.
+Adopting a diet rich in antioxidants is an effective way of strengthening our health and preventing cellular aging.